Kill Stress Like Deadpool and Increase Productivity (maybe, money is what I mean)

 Not like your favorite pet.
 Anyways, he doesn’t sweat.
 Speaking of the dog, did you see how energized it is?
 That’s partly because he breathes and pants like there’s no tomorrow.

-I’ve written an easy beesy article on workout.
-Check that out and we’re taking it farther away from there…
+I’ve written an easy breezy article on workout.
+Check that out, and we’re taking it farther away from there…

 Some of the healthy food…

 There, I’ve shared a mad story of mine.
-You can forget it and start eating some of the healthy foods.
+You can forget it and eat some of the healthy foods.
 My formula was, eat healthy food whenever you are not eating a meal.
 That was the deal.

-Create your healthy deal and if you find it good, stick to it.
+Create your healthy deal and if you find it enjoyable, stick to it.

 What Happens after You Do that for 15 Days?

 You start forgetting who you are.
 Or, at least, who you were 15 days ago.
 That’s what starts happening.
-That’s what happened to me.
+That’s what happened.